Aqasch/Aqasch.github.io/docs/posts/16_01_2022-atma-darshan.md

 }
 </style>

-In the following I present my understanding based elaboration and illustration of The Foundational text in Indian Philosophy.
-All the images are unique and proper references are mentioned in the text.
+In the following I am presenting my understanding based elaboration and illustration of The Foundational text in Indian Philosophy.
+All the images are unique and proper references are mentioned in the text. <b>My special thanks to Aritra Sarkar, Tamal Acharya and Chandika Pegu for going though the article and valuable comments</b>.
 <p>
 </p>